Please confirm topic selection

 • indications

-• only effective in lordotic spine as it allows the spinal cord to drift away from the anterior compression of the OPLL
+• only effective in patients with a lordotic spine, as it allows the spinal cord to drift away from the anterior compression from the OPLL

 • considered a safer and preferable approach due to the difficulty of resecting the OPLL off the dura from an anterior approach